 11. 9/11 Tribute Museum and One World Trade Center

 The impact of 9/11 left a devastating hole on the New York City skyline, as well as the rest of the country.

 Despite the tragedy that occurred on that day, New York City has since rebuilt the soaring One World Trade Center, standing 104 floors high, as well as a Memorial and Museum.

-The Museum is a quick, few-minute walk down Greenwich Street from One World Trade Center, and documents the events and stories through interactive technology, articles and recounts of first-hand experiences.
+The Museum is a quick, few-minute walk down Greenwich Street from One World Trade Center, in the Financial district.
+It documents the events and stories through interactive technology, articles and recounts of first-hand experiences.